Want the high ROI of a profitable business but don’t want the headaches associated with running one?

 If you want to learn more, check out my guide to starting a passive self-storage business in 7 easy steps.

-Again, I look to McDonald’s as a prime example.
-Most McDonald’s owners do not run their restaurants.
+Again, I look to fast food as a prime example.
+Many fast food franchise owners do not run their restaurants.
 They have highly trained managers that follow the detailed operations manuals to a tee.
 It works and that’s how they make their businesses run so smoothly.

 Now I want to emphasize that almost no business can be operated completely passively and there are risks involved in owning any business, so you need to bear those things in mind before you commit to starting or buying a business.